 - Unit 1: International Relations Concepts (6 EC)

-The student is able to understand how the world as we know it has developed through the use of International Relations Concepts and their implications as well as their current application seen in Diplomacy, International Law and Economics, Politics etc. - Unit 2: Public Communication Skills (3 EC)
+The student is able to understand how the world as we know it has developed through the use of International Relations Concepts and their implications as well as their current application seen in Diplomacy, International Law, Economics and Politics etc.

 Study features